 Writing a Stack Overflow post

 As you write your post, please consider the following:

 - Be very clear about your question in the subject.
 This helps those trying to answer your question as well as those who may be looking for information in the future.

 - Give plenty of details in your post to help others understand your problem.
 Consider including code snippets, logs or a link to screenshots.

 - If you need help with a web page, please include a link to an example web page.
 Most people will not debug errors in your code without a live web page demonstrating the issue.
 If you're finding it difficult to host your code online, use a service like jsFiddle or urloritdidnthappen.

 Issue tracker for bug reports and feature requests

 If you are submitting a bug report, please include a sample that demonstrates the problem to help the team reproduce exactly what you are seeing.

-Support for Google Places API for Work customers
+Support for Google Places API customers with a Premium Plan license

-Google Places API for Work customers have access to enhanced support through Google's support representatives.
-See the Google Maps API for Work documentation.
+Google Places API customers with a Premium Plan license have access to enhanced support through Google's support representatives.
+See the Google Maps APIs Premium Plan documentation.